gomathishankar28/ms2_desi_wagon/testing.md

 3. **Home Page**

     ***Call out Section***
-    * checked to see if each slide on the carousel gets displayed for the time that can help user to read the information on it.
+    * Checked to see if each slide on the carousel gets displayed for the time that can help user to read the information on it.
     * Checked to see if prev button on the carousel takes to the desired slide.
     * Checked to see if next button on the carousel takes to the desired slide.